-To meet the needs of a changing population and those of an evolving health and social care system, primary care in Southampton must: Generate a viable, sustainable service that is, and continues to be, responsive to the needs of all registered patients, recognising the variety and diversity of those needs, and providing them with access to the level of care that they need at the appropriate time.
+To meet the needs of a changing population and those of an evolving health and social care system, primary care in Southampton must: Generate a viable, sustainable service that is, and continues to be, responsive to the needs of all registered patients, recognising the variety and diversity of those communities and their needs, and providing them with access to the level of care that they need at the appropriate time.

+City Cluster GP services evenings & weekends patien# Out of hours GP services
-Be creative in the approach to service provision, working in collaboration as required to balance same day access for treatment of acute illness with continuity of care and proactive care planning for those with routine or ongoing health needs, providing services in the evenings and at the weekend.

-Take a multi-disciplinary approach to the provision of primary care services, with other health professionals such as nurses (including mental health), pharmacists and health professionals such as nurses (including mental health), pharmacists and therapists actively managing patients as part of an extended practice team and supporting the delivery of Better Care.

-Ensure that people have access in a primary care setting to the health professional best able to support them, with co-ordination and oversight provided by the GP.

-Focus on improving quality and health outcomes, with particular emphasis on prevention, safe care, proactive care planning, self-management and using the principles of making every contact count, with the patient firmly at the centre of their care arrangements.

-Embrace innovation and utilise technology to provide alternative solutions to traditional methods of delivering care.

-Create a structure that supports workforce development by providing entry points and learning opportunities at all stages in the professional career pathway, supported by flexible contracting arrangements (independent or employed) that meet the needs of individuals.
+- Be creative in the approach to service provision, working in collaboration as required to balance same day access for treatment of acute illness with continuity of care and proactive care planning for those with routine or ongoing health needs, providing services in the evenings and at the weekend in a way which is simpler to access and navigate. - Take a multi-disciplinary approach to the provision of primary care services, with other health professionals such as nurses (including mental health), clinical pharmacists and therapists actively caring for patients as part of an extended practice team and supporting the delivery of Better Care and the STP. - Ensure that people have access in a primary care setting, such as a GP surgery or health centre, to the health professional best able to support them, with co-ordination and oversight provided by the GP, recognising the health benefits to be gained by working more closely with other primary care services, such as optometrists, dentists and community pharmacists. - Focus on improving quality and health outcomes, with particular emphasis on preventing illness, safe care, proactive care planning, self-management and using the principles of making every contact count, with the patient firmly at the centre of their care arrangements. - Embrace innovation and utilise technology to provide alternative solutions to traditional methods of delivering care. - Create a structure that supports workforce development by providing entry points and learning opportunities at all stages in the professional career pathway, supported by flexible contracting arrangements (independent or employed) that meet the needs of individuals.